-Dr. Hossein Mohamadipanah joined Stanford in March 2018 and his work focuses on data analysis and machine leaning in surgical education.
+Dr. Hossein Mohamadipanah joined Stanford in March 2018 and his work focuses on artificial intelligence (deep learning).

 Current Role at Stanford

 Education & Certifications

 Postdoctoral, University of Wisconsin Madison, Data Analysis and Machine Learning (2017)

 PhD in Mechanical Engineering, Oklahoma State University, Medical Robotics, Machine Learning, and Computer Vision (2014)